Purpose of Reviewing

 - Sales/marketing materials are not appropriate for IEEE Internet of Things Magazine.

-- Articles may be edited for clarity and grammatical accuracy, and will be copy edited according to the magazine's style.
+- Papers may be edited for clarity and grammatical accuracy, and will be copy edited according to the magazine's style.

 - Figures and tables should be limited to a combined total of six.